icon notify FLASH SALE

 MyFitnessPal, for instance, lets you log meals and snacks to monitor sugar and other important nutritional information.
 Then there's Chronometer, which goes deep into micronutrient analysis, helping those on specialized diets keep their intake in check.

 The key here is consistency.
-Use these apps daily to get a clear picture of where sugars are sneaking into your diet so that making healthier choices becomes second nature.
+Use these apps daily to see clearly where sugars are sneaking into your diet so that making healthier choices becomes second nature.

 Unraveling the Health Effects of Excessive Sugar Consumption